SantanderMetGroup/ansible-thredds-cluster/roles/nginx/README.md

 Role nginx
 =========

-This role installs nginx compiling the source code and configures Layer 7 load balancing for a group of servers.
+This role installs nginx compiling the source code and makes an initial Layer 7 load balancing configuration.
 Further configuration is required by running the role nginx-gateway-tds.

 Requirements
 ------------